Reviews You Can Rely On

 Versatility

 Many of us at OutdoorGearLab participate in all sorts of cycling disciplines.
-A road ride today can easily lead to a long backcountry epic on the mountain bike tomorrow, and possibly a gravel grind the following day.
-So, versatility is important to us, and likely to you as well.
-Ideally, we want to purchase one cycling computer that can be used on all of our bikes.
+Today's road ride can lead to a long backcountry epic on the mountain bike tomorrow, a gravel grind the following day, and three days of wilderness bikepacking the next week.
+So versatility is important to us and likely to you as well.
+Ideally, we want to purchase one cycling computer that can be used on all our bikes.

 The Lezyne Mega XL can create up to five bike profiles for different bikes and types of cycling.
-Within each profile, you can customize the data pages to display the most relevant information for the activity at hand.
-The Garmin Edge models also have numerous activity profiles that you can customize for different types of rides, including indoor cycling.
+Within each profile, you can customize the data pages to display the most relevant information for the activity.
+The Garmin Edge 840 and Edge 1040 models also have numerous activity profiles (up to 10) that you can customize for different types of rides, including indoor cycling.

-Versatility is about more than just different activity profiles; it also includes mapping and navigation capabilities.
-Some computers are better for simply tracking your ride and posting it to Strava, while others are powerful navigation tools that can create routes and help you explore new trails and roads.
-The Garmin Edge units have the most robust mapping and navigation features, particularly the Edge 1030 and the Edge 830.
-The Wahoo Fitness ELEMNT ROAM also comes with preloaded maps and offers most of the navigation features of the Garmin units.
+Versatility is more than just different activity profiles; it includes mapping and navigation capabilities.
+Some computers are better for tracking and posting your ride to Strava, while others are powerful navigation tools that can create routes and help you explore new trails and roads.
+The Garmin Edge units have the most robust mapping and navigation features, particularly the Edge Explore 2.
+The Wahoo ELEMNT Bolt V2 also comes with preloaded maps and offers most of the navigation features of the Garmin units, but it has a smaller screen for the map and relies more on the smartphone app to load up routes.

 The ELEMNT ROAM doesn't quite have the mapping capabilities of the Garmin Edge devices, but it's pretty close.